sungsoo/sungsoo.github.io/_posts/2014-03-25-oltp-vs-olap.md

 ---

-# OLAP vs. OLTP: what makes the differenceOLPT and OLAP are complementing technologies.
+# OLAP vs. OLTP: what makes the differenceOLTP and OLAP are complementing technologies.
 You can't live without
 OLTP: it runs your business day by day.
 So, using getting strategic information from OLTP is usually first “quick and dirty” approach, but can become limiting later.